How to Write a Business Plan Cover Letter?

 Cutler and Colors is an emerging fashion retailer in New York City specializing in men’s garments, and we’re looking to expand to six more cities in the U.S. by the end of 2023.
 With your financial support, we project to double our production and strengthen our supply chain efficiency.

 We believe Cutler and Colors will be a valuable addition to your portfolio.
-We currently have $220,000 of our own funds invested in the business and are looking to raise an additional $500,000.
+Currently, we have $220,000 of our own funds invested in the business and are looking to raise an additional $500,000.
 The money will be used to hire more staff, set up new stores, purchase new equipment, and advertise online.

 By streamlining our supply chain, we intend to undercut our competitors and offer high-quality garments at an affordable price.

-Please find attached a copy of our business plan which provides more information on our company and product offerings.
-We would appreciate it if you could take the time to review our plan and provide us with your feedback.
+Attached is a copy of our business plan which provides more information on our organization and product offerings.
+We would appreciate it if you could review our plan and provide feedback.
 We look forward to working with you.

 Thank you for your time and consideration.